Guide authored by PCOS supplement provider, Fertility Family.

 - Eat lots of fresh fruits and vegetables

 - Engage in physical exercise every day.
-This is much easier if you are able to find a form of exercise that you enjoy, so try out a number of different options to see what works for you
+This is much easier if you are able to find a form of light exercise that you enjoy, so try out a number of different options to see what works for you

 - Speak to your GP if you are concerned about your weight as they will be able to make recommendations specific to your needs